Is your credit holding you back?

 Employers want to make sure you can handle money before they pay you money

 Your Credit Report may play a role in your employment aspirations and, if you have dreams of self-employment, credit plays an even more important role in achieving success.
-No matter who’s the boss, money is always part of the job satisfaction equation, and management of that money is critical.
+No matter who's the boss, money can be part of the job satisfaction equation, and management of that money is critical.

 Yes!
 Credit Matters: Bad Credit can Make You Look Bad

-When unexpected events like unemployment, medical emergencies, or foreclosure, you could have a hard time finding a job.
-That’s why it’s so important not to overextend your credit and to pay your bills on time.
-If you are unemployed and struggling to cover your expenses, it’s a good idea to ask creditors to lower your interest rate or let you make smaller minimum payments until you find a job.
+Collection accounts or foreclosures can be included in your credit report and may impact employment-related credit checks.
+That's why it's so important not to overextend your credit and to pay your bills on time.
+If you are unemployed and struggling to cover your expenses, it's a good idea to ask creditors to lower your interest rate or let you make smaller minimum payments until you find a job.
 Otherwise, bad credit could keep you from getting your dream job or re-entering the work force.

 Yes!
 Credit Matters: Making your Credit Report Job-Worthy

-Since many employers now check your credit before making a job offer, it’s important to see if your Report is free of errors or negative marks.
-Start by reviewing your Report and disputing any errors you find.
+Since many employers may check your credit before making a job offer, it's important to periodically check your Credit Report to make sure it's accurate and up-to-date.
 If you have negative marks on your Report, such as collections or charge-offs, work with creditors to show your willingness to take care of past due debts.
 Remember, that paying your bills on time going forward can make you appear financially responsible to employers.